0xZon/0xZon.github.io/_posts/2022-09-30-HTB-Optimum.md

 Copied to: /root/htb/optimum/49584.py
 ```

 I opened the exploit with `vim 49584.py` to review the code to see what it is doing.
-The first couple of lines are just importing libraries.
+The first couple of lines is just importing libraries.
 Then it defines some variables for the `lhost` and `rhost`, I went ahead and changed the `lhost` and `lport` to my IP and port I will be listening on.
-Next it will create a new variable that contains the reverse shell command.
+Next, it will create a new variable that contains the reverse shell command.
 It is then encoded and the final payload is created and sent.
 The only thing that I changed was the `lhost`, and `lport`.

 ```python
 #!/usr/bin/python3